 No interior flooring is installed as a single layer.
 Multiple layers contribute to a floor's strength and make it possible to use costlier materials such as exotic hardwoods or tile as the ultimate finish surface.
 Another benefit of this multi-layer system is that it allows you to use semi-soft flooring as that top surface while maintaining structural stability.

 The terms "subfloor" and "underlayment" are often used interchangeably.
 Strictly speaking, the subfloor is the relatively thick, structural layer that rests directly on the house's joists.
 The next layer up might be an intervening section of thinner underlayment or it might be the floor covering itself.

 Underlayment is essential when installing certain types of flooring that are thin or not very strong by themselves.
 Resilient or vinyl flooring is a classic example of a top floor covering that benefits from the smooth surface provided by underlayment.

 Plywood Underlayment: Pros

-- Dimensionally Stable: Plywood's perpendicularly-aligned layers make this product highly resistant to sharp changes in humidity and even limited direct contact with water.
+- Dimensionally Stable: Plywood's perpendicularly-aligned layers make this product highly resistant to sharp spikes in humidity and even limited direct contact with water.
 While plywood is not waterproof by any means (it will eventually delaminate under prolonged contact with water), it is considered to be resistant to some water contact.

 - Easy to Obtain: Plywood is found at every Home Depot, Lowe's, and other types of consumer-level home center, as well as at lumber yards.

-- Inexpensive: Plywood in 4 foot by 8 foot sheets is relatively inexpensive, at least compared to a product like prefab subfloor tiles.
+- Inexpensive: Plywood in 4-foot by 8-foot sheets is relatively inexpensive, at least compared to a product like prefabricated subfloor tiles.

 Plywood Underlayment: Cons

 - Difficult to Handle: Plywood in large sheets are heavy and unwieldy, requiring either store delivery or a full-size pickup to get it to your home.

 Types of Plywood Underlayment

-For a tight, stable installation, avoid grabbing just any type any plywood off the shelf at Home Depot or Lowe's.
+For a tight, stable installation, avoid grabbing just any type any plywood off the shelf.
 Because plywood comes in various grades, you need to buy the right kind of plywood for underlayment: